viettran-edgeAI/MCU/docs/Quantization/Rf_quantizer.md

 │ 144 features    │  18.6 KB    │   5.6 KB    │     70%      │
 │ 234 features    │  30.1 KB    │   8.8 KB    │     71%      │
 └─────────────────┴─────────────┴─────────────┴──────────────┘

+Note: Memory usage scales with quantization_coefficient.
+Using 1-bit quantization reduces memory by 50% further;
+using 3-bit increases by 50%.
 ```

 ## Stage 3: ESP32 Optimizations and Improvements